Insight

 October 10, 2023 04:17 PM

-Florida is home to more than 22 million people, making it the third-most populous state in the country.
-This large number of residents means the state also has a large personal and business insurance market.
+Florida is home to millions of people with a population larger than New York’s, making it the third-most populous state in the country.
+This substantial number of residents means the state also has a large personal and business insurance market.

 1. Risk of Natural Disasters is High in Florida